Visa policy of Brunei: Transit visa

 Transit pass granted at Brunei International Airport for an individual on their way to Miri, Sarawak, Malaysia.

 Passengers transiting through Brunei International Airport for less than 24 hours do not require a visa.

 Those traveling to a third country can obtain a transit visa on arrival for a maximum stay of 72 hours.
-This does not apply to nationals of Cuba, Israel and North Korea.
+This does not apply to nationals of Cuba, and North Korea.
 Nationals of Bangladesh, India, Iran, Pakistan and Sri Lanka must have a sponsor such as an airline or a travel agent.

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the code "BRN" on the back of the card may enter Brunei without a visa for business trips for up to 90 days.

 ABTCs are issued to citizens of: